Updated February 7, 2022

 Owning rentals and property maintenance go hand-in-hand.
 It's all too easy as a property owner to blame renters for property maintenance and repair expenses.
 Unfortunately, it doesn't matter how ideal your tenant is.
 Plumbing systems fail can still fail, water heaters will still need to be replaced, and HVAC systems will still break down.

-However, with the right property manager, investors don't have to worry about maintenance (or anything)!
+However, with the right property manager, property owners don't have to worry about maintenance (or anything)!
 Our expert Jacksonville property management team is here to share some things you should know about maintenance and repairs when renting out a property.

 Create a List of Vetted Vendors (for Any Issue)